ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 # Designing Data Intensive Applications Notes

-Although being one of the most important books for the software industry, as it bridges the gap between distributed systems theory and practical engineering, I struggled in finding a good summarized reading notes that covers up all the key points of the book, so here it is, I hope.
+Although being one of the most important books for the software industry, as it bridges the gap between distributed systems theory and practical engineering, I struggled to find a good summarized reading notes that covers up all the key points of the book, so here it is, I hope.

 ## Part I: Foundation of Data Systems